Mukim Gadong 'A': Background

 The mukim was established on 21 November 2005 with split of the former Mukim Gadong into this mukim and Mukim Gadong 'B'.

 Geography

 The mukim borders the South China Sea to the north, Mukim Berakas 'A' to the east, Mukim Gadong 'B' to the south and Mukim Sengkurong to the west.

 Some of the coastline of Mukim Gadong 'A' has been modified and added with 'land extensions' towards the sea of various shapes and sizes, especially near the surroundings of Pantai Tungku.
 There are also some small, man-made islands made of rocks and sand with some trees planted on them.

 Demographics

 As of 2016 census, the population of Mukim Gadong 'A' comprised 16,859 males and 17,190 females.
 The mukim had 5,395 households occupying 5,338 dwellings.
 The entire population lived in urban areas.

-Settlements

-Mukim Gadong 'A' encompasses the following villages: